hashicorp/terraform-guides/operations/import-sentinel-policies/README.md

 1. It uses curl to invoke the [Create a Policy API](https://www.terraform.io/docs/enterprise/api/policies.html#create-a-policy), passing the generated create-policy.json file in the --data argument of the curl command.
 1. It uses curl to invoke the [Upload a Policy API](https://www.terraform.io/docs/enterprise/api/policies.html#upload-a-policy).
 1. Finally, it prints out the number of policies found and imported.

+## Deleting Policies
+The delete_policies.sh script deletes all policies from a TFE organization.
+It uses curl to invoke the [List Policies API](https://www.terraform.io/docs/enterprise/api/policies.html#list-policies) to retrieve all Sentinel policies.
+It then iterates through these and invokes the [Delete a Policy API](https://www.terraform.io/docs/enterprise/api/policies.html#delete-a-policy) to delete them one at a time.
+It also prints out the ID of each deleted policy and finally gives a count of how many were deleted.